annaelizabeth2019/code-review-tool/README.md

 - Summarizes PR changes
 - Suggests improvements and points out issues
 - Praises good practices
+- Posts comment summarizing feedback to the PR
+- Automatically de-duplicates comments on subsequent commits to the PR

 ## Usage as a GitHub Action
 This project is designed to run as a GitHub Action using Docker.
 It fetches the PR diff and sends it to OpenAI for review.